LOADING ...

 But the of a Hessian, there hangin'!

-Says Denny, "These have got boots, I've no brogues!"
+Says Denny, "These rogues got boots, I've no brogues!"

-He took hold of the wi' a griper,
+He took of the boots wi' a griper,

-And the boots were so tight, and he with such might,
+And the were so tight, and he pulled with such might,

-Ah, then did run for fear of bein' hung
+Ah, then Denny did run for of bein' hung

 Says Tim within, "I can't let ye in!

-be shot if you're caught out there rappin'!"
+Ye'll be shot if caught out there rappin'!"

-So he to the shed where the cow was in bed,
+So he went to the where the cow was in bed,

 He with a whisper to wipe her,

-And lay down together, in seven foot of heather,
+And they lay together, in seven foot of heather,

 the day it wore on, and Denny did yawn,